Zondax/drand/docs/contribution/overview.md

 ## Node versioning
 In the past, messages between nodes were not versioned.
 There was no way to identify the node version of each working node in the network, or handle possible breaking changes correctly.
-As messages didn't indicate node version, incoming requests to a node could not analyze and decide if they could or could not be processed.
-In our contribution, we added these nice feature.
-Now each request sent by a drand node will contain the actual drand protocol version that the node is using.
+As messages didn't indicate node version, incoming requests to a node could not analyze and decide if they could or could not be processed. **In our contribution, we added this nice feature.
+Now each request sent by a drand node will contain the actual drand protocol version that the node is using**.
 Drand uses semantic versioning (opens new window) as a versioning protocol.
 This has a clear purpose.
 Only nodes with same MAJOR version will be allowed to communicate with each other.
 For backward-compatibility reasons, the fallback value will be 0.0.0, and nodes with this version will always be allowed to communicate with other nodes.
 The protobuf definition for this field is: